Promotional posters are a good way of advertising scouting, raising awareness of the movement, and promoting our image.

-Why not make use of the Scout Information Centre number – 0845 300 1818.
+Why not make use of the Scout Support Centre number – 0845 300 1818.
 This number is staffed Monday to Friday from 9am to 5pm and Saturday mornings.
 By simply giving their postcode, the caller is then put in touch with their local district commissioner, wherever they are calling from.
 The website address www.scouts.org.uk also offers a contact service.

 Postcards are a good way of promoting Scouting and support the recruitment of young people.